Geometric analysis of the Yang-Mills-Higgs-Dirac model: Blow-up analysis

 The system~\eqref{eq:approximate DH-local-with errors} shows that \((u_k, \psi_k)\) can be seen as a sequence of approximating solutions to the equations of Dirac-harmonic maps, see~\cite{jost2017blowup}.
 The error terms for the sections \(u_k\) are in~$L^2$ and the error terms for the spinors \(\psi_k\) are in~$L^4$, going to zero uniformly and scaling in the right way.
 Consequently, we can use the conclusion from~\cite{jost2017blowup} giving the convergence, bubbles, energy identities and no-neck statement.
-Note that if~$0\notin \mathcal{S}_2$, then the spinor fields will not blow up there and in the limit the~$\xi^i$'s are vanishing, hence the bubbles are only~$\sigma^i$'s, which are obviously harmonic spheres.

 The proof of item~(\ref{item:separation}) is hidden in the reduction process on the number of bubbles.
 When blowing up, the rescaling parameter separates the concentration points; details can be found in e.g.~\cite{mcduff2012jholomorphic}; This finishes the proof. \end{proof} This also completes the proof of Theorem~\ref{thm:energy identities and no-neck}.